-At Caedmon Primary, we believe that all pupils, regardless of their specific needs, should be offered inclusive teaching which will enable them to make the best possible progress in school and feel that they are a valued member of the wider school community.
+At Caedmon Primary, we believe that all pupils, regardless of their specific needs, should be offered inclusive teaching, which will enable them to make the best possible progress in school and feel that they are a valued member of the wider school community.
 Caedmon Primary School is inclusive and may offer the following range of provision to support children with communication and interaction; cognition and learning difficulties; social, mental and emotional health problems or sensory or physical needs.
 The range of support deployed will be tailored to individual need following thorough assessment by internal and/or external agencies.
 It is designed to promote pupils working towards becoming independent and resilient learners and should not be seen in isolation.

-1. How does the school know if children need extra help and what should I do if I think my child may have special educational needs?
+1. How does the school know if children need extra help, and what should I do if I think my child may have special educational needs?

 - We encourage parents/carers to share information with us and to discuss and raise any concerns they may have as early as possible.
 Parents/carers should discuss any concerns with the child's class teacher.
-This may then lead to a meeting with the class teacher to discuss next steps.
 We encourage on-going home school communication. - We assess children's ability as soon as they come into school and track their progress carefully.
 Evidence is gathered in a variety of ways starting, if necessary, by liaising with health professionals once a two year old developmental check has been carried out.
 Nursery staff quickly begin to implement a programme of support if needed.
 The Early Years Foundation Stage (EYFS) staff also carry out stringent milestone checks at key points in the year.
-The identification of special educational needs (SEND) is part of our usual practice of all teachers meeting with the headteacher.
+The identification of special educational needs (SEND) is part of our usual practice all teachers meet to discuss pupil progress and attainment with the Headteacher and Assessment lead.
 This happens on a termly basis in order to monitor and discuss the development and progress of all pupils.
-These are called pupil progress meetings.
+These are called Pupil Progress Meetings.
 If it is thought that children are making inadequate progress in any of the four areas of S.E.N.D: communication and interaction; cognition and learning; social, mental, emotional health or that they have sensory and/or physical needs, teachers speak to the SENCO to relay their concerns.
 The SENCO then investigates and will arrange a more in-depth assessment by external professionals as appropriate.